Blog-Reference and Blog-Reference

 You say “What you call the MMT equation, (X−M)+(G−T)+(I−S)=0 is true by definition (and for that reason it’s not very interesting).”

 The question is NOT whether the MMT balances equation is “interesting” but whether it is true or false.
-Fact is that it is mathematically false just like 2+2=5 is mathematically false.
+The fact is that it is mathematically false just like 2+2=5 is mathematically false.
 This, in turn, proves, that MMTers are too stupid for the elementary mathematics of macroeconomic accounting.#1, #2

 You take the axiomatically correct balances equation (X−M)+(G−T)+(I−S)−(Q−Yd)=0 and simplify by setting X, M, I, S, Yd=0.
 This gives (G−T)=Q, in plain English, if the budget deficit is $1bn the monetary profit of the business sector is $1bn, i.e. Public Deficit = Private Profit.